Tangled in Marauder Memories

 “[For Thursday] the senior Bella had the Gru costume on,” Ledesma said.
 “I thought that was pretty funny.”

 Throughout the week there was one continuous activity Marauders had a chance to participate in.
 The Homecoming Key Hunt returned this year with a prize of $50 TruBru store credit.
 Clues to find the sparkly blue key were given out every day, in the form of riddles.
 Some lines referenced the story “Tangled,” mentioning Flynn Rider, while others served as descriptions of where to find the key.
-Ultimately, the key was discovered by seniors on (what day) Adam Bailey and Lucas Gomez and they both split the prize money in half.
+Ultimately, seniors Adam Bailey and Lucas Gomez discovered the key and split the prize money in half.

 “Senior year homecoming is bittersweet,” Gray Burleson said.
 “But I could not have asked for a better one.”